Seasonal Immunizations

 Yes!
 You may have heard that people with egg allergies cannot receive a flu vaccine.
 That used to be true, but the CDC has changed its recommendation.
 The CDC now says that it’s safe for people with an allergy to eggs to receive any flu vaccine that’s appropriate for their age and health conditions.
 In addition, the brand of influenza vaccine carried by The Health Center at Auraria is not made with egg material.

 Yes!
-Prior vaccination for COVID, influenza or RSV is not required.
+Prior vaccination for COVID or influenza is not required.

 The FDA, ACIP, and CDC no longer recommend past versions of the COVID vaccine including primary series and bivalent vaccine (2022).
 As with the influenza vaccine, each year a new version of the vaccine is formulated for current strains circulating in the population.